kobolabs/epub-spec/README.md

 ### Sideloading for Testing Purposes

-Kobo encourages the testing of content on all its reading platforms.
-However, sideloading is currently supported on eInk, Android and iOS.
-Here’s how to sideload content:
+Kobo encourages the testing of content on all its reading platforms by sideloading.
+Content should display identically whether sideloaded or downloaded to a device from the Kobo store.
+Instances where this is not the case can be reported to renderingissues@kobo.com and the epub in question will be logged for investigation.
+The only present exception applies to ePubs containing obfuscated fonts which will display correctly when sideloaded but will not pass content QA once processed - see [Font Obfuscation] (https://github.com/kobolabs/epub-spec/blob/master/README.md#obfuscated-fonts-are-not-currently-supported-by-the-kobo-cms).

+Here’s how to sideload content on Kobo's reading platforms:

 **eInk**